-A heads-up to parents - this interview includes a couple of brief, non-explicit mentions about how they dealt with those kinds of sexual situations when they were in their teens.
-Maya Erskine and Anna Konkle spoke with FRESH AIR producer Sam Briger last year when "PEN15" first premiered.
+"PEN15" explores what it's like for Maya and Anna to deal with the problems associated with the middle-school years, like puberty and mean girls.
+The situations are embarrassing, poignant and very funny.
+Many of the storylines come from Maya Erskine and Anna Konkle's own experiences.
+They spoke with FRESH AIR producer Sam Briger.
 They started with a clip from the show.
 Anna and Maya are having a sleepover after Anna has just had her first kiss with her first boyfriend, Brendan.
-But it wasn't how she imagined it would be.
+And it was not how she fantasized it would be.
 Maya asks her about it.

 (SOUNDBITE OF TV SHOW, "PEN15")